We all have bodies and minds that are innately designed to rebalance.

 So why can’t my body rebalance?

-The only thing that interferes with imbalance is when we go too far.
-When we no longer hear or heed how we are thinking and feeling over a period of time.
+The only thing that interferes with imbalance is when we block that mechanism, or when we no longer hear or heed how we are thinking and feeling.

 However, when IBS hit and seemed to rewire many of my body functions, I HAD to pay attention.

-In my experience it’s as if we have an invisible well inside us where excess emotion and “negative” thoughts accumulate.
+In my experience it’s as if we have an invisible well inside us where unexpressed emotions and “heavy” thoughts accumulate.

 Knock-on effects of imbalance

 As well as experiencing physical symptoms we can feel particularly triggered by events.
 We can experience our emotions much more strongly, even to the point of overreacting to small things, and feeling emotionally overwhelmed.